 April 9 — Two Kiowa County sheriff's deputies were involved in the fatal shooting of a man after a traffic stop.
 According to the Colorado Division of Homeland Security and Emergency Management, the deputies got into a confrontation with a man and the suspect was tased before being fatally shot.
 No law enforcement officers were injured.
 The man was later identified as 39-year-old Zachary Gifford.
 The officers, Undersheriff Tracy Weisenhorn and Deputy Quentin Stump, were put on administrative leave.

 March 17 — Grand Junction police shot and killed a man they say had a gun outside his residence.
 Officers responded to a call of a man brandishing a knife and gun at people playing basketball at a middle school.
-Authorities say attempts to reach the man inside his residence failed and that when he finally came out of his house, he had what appeared to be a gun.
+Authorities said attempts to reach the man inside his residence failed and that when he finally came out of his house, he had what appeared to be a gun.
 Police then shot the man, who later died at a hospital.
 No officers were injured.
-No names of the deceased man nor the officers involved have been released.
+The man was identified as 51-year-old Steve Alire.
+The officers involved were Grand Junction Police Officers Thomas Wihera and Thomas Nelson and Mesa County Deputies Shaver Hansen and Jason Bailey.
+The district attorney announced in July that no charges would be filed against the officers for their deadly use of force.

 March 14 — A Pueblo County Sheriff's deputy shot and killed a carjacking suspect.
 According to the sheriff's office, deputies responded to a report from a woman who said a man pointed a gun at her and took her car near the Pueblo Youth Center.
 After a police chase through downtown, the suspect, later identified as 20-year-old Jesse Cedillo, crashed the stolen vehicle a light pole, police said.
 According to authorities, the suspect fled and officers pursued.
 At one point, police said the man advanced toward deputies with a gun in his hand.
 A deputy fired and the suspect died at the scene.
 No officers were injured.